darraghoriordan/darragh-oriordan-com/src/pages/2019/12/02/refactoring-to-patterns-csharp/index.md

 I also renamed all the variables so they make a little bit more sense.

 I don't show it here but the `strMovementGroup` value is later used in further conditionals.
 Now that we have a strategy selector we can also put the items that depend on this value in the strategy.
 The root conditional is the one that selects the `strMovementGroup`.
+This is really important for future refactoring.

 I added an 'empty' strategy so we don't have to worry about nulls.